Why is Alex Jones being sued by families of children killed in Sandy Hook massacre?

 Nearly 10 years later, the far-right conspiracy theorist’s inflammatory comments have continued to haunt him as families of the shooting victims - 20 of which were young children - seek to hold him accountable in court.

-The most recent developments came this week, when he failed to appear twice for a deposition in a defamation lawsuit brought by the families.
+The legal battle was thrust back into the spotlight last week, when he failed to appear twice for a deposition in a defamation lawsuit brought by the families.

 Mr Jones had sought to delay the deposition, citing doctors who said he was too sick to attend despite the fact that he continued hosting his Infowars show.